synapseweb3/forcerelay/README.md

 After running `yarn migrate`, the `OwnableIBCHandler` address is listing in console, we record it and mark as **`YOUR_IBC_AXON_ADDRESS`** to use later.

 ### Contract Deployment on CKB
-Detailed deployment steps can be found in [ibc-ckb-contracts](https://github.com/synapseweb3/ibc-ckb-contracts), or pre-deployed contracts `TYPE_ARGS` on testnet and mainnet can be found here:
+Detailed deployment steps can be found in [ibc-ckb-contracts](https://github.com/synapseweb3/ibc-ckb-contracts).
+Alternatively, you can find pre-deployed contracts TYPE_ARGS on both testnet and mainnet:
 ||Mainnet|Testnet|
 |-|-|-|
 |connection|WIP|WIP|